Bar open late

 * Click here for rating key

 The Cambridge House Brew Pub Restaurant Review: The kitchen frequently stumbles, the service isn't quite up to par, and yet, like flies to the tacky paper, they come.
-Maybe that's due to the extensive list of house-brewed craft beers (it is a pub, after all).
-Or the very comfortable space (it is a pub, after all).
-Maybe it's the jovial, family-friendly air (sure, it's a pub---the type of pub in which the kids are welcome).
-The menu's mostly meat-and-potatoes, with salads and sandwiches along for the ride.
-We're content with a pint of Three Steve Stout and a half rack of barbecue ribs---OK, two pints and a full rack---but the fish 'n' chips doesn't disappoint either, since the beer in the batter is house-brewed.
+Maybe that's due to the extensive list of house-brewed craft beers (it is a brewpub, after all).
+Or the very comfortable space.
+Maybe it's the jovial, family-friendly air (it's the type of pub where the kids are welcome and have their own menu).
+The food's mostly meat-and-potatoes, with salads and sandwiches along for the ride.
+We're content with a pint of CBH IPA and a half-beef, half-pork 50/50 Whiskey Burger topped with cheddar, bacon and whiskey barbecue sauce --- okay, we usually need to try a pint of the guest brew, too.
+Beer-battered fish 'n' chips doesn't disappoint either, since the beer in the batter is house-brewed.
 But we wonder how a flank steak purportedly marinated for days in stout could be so tough and dry.
 Order wisely, and you'll eat well enough; otherwise, it's hard to go wrong with a multi-course meal of beer.